anupsarkar-dev/ExoVisix/README.md

 ExoVisix is a Smart Computer Vision Application with various functionalities.
 I have tried to put as many Machine Learning tools as possible into one single Application for greater productivity.

 ## KEY FEATURES
-* Bio Metric Attendance system Using Face Recognition
+* Auto Attendance system Using Real Time Face Recognition
 * Face Trainer
 * Motion Detection
 * OCR (Optical Character Reader)